tusharjoshi/netbeans-php-drupal/README.txt

-NDDT now has its own website.
-Read news on upcoming releases and share code snippets:
+**NDDT now has its own website.
+Read news on upcoming releases and share code snippets**

 http://nddt.hollyit.net/